 The Festival takes place in and around the beautiful Larmer Tree Gardens.
-Much of the gardens are lawns with some gravel paths between different areas.
+Much of the gardens are lawns with some gravel and tarmacked paths between different areas.
 The main entrance and campsites are in fields next to the Gardens.
 There are no steps, but there are some gentle slopes.
 We lay hard standing and tracks from the accessible campsite and car park to the Festival Village, but access around the Festival can be challenging in extreme weather.

 Disabled People who are non-registered